-January 24, 2013 - Spotlights
+May 30, 2013 - Spotlights

-Due to limited inventory and all-time low interest rates there continues to be a pent-up demand by investors seeking to purchase multi-family properties in the Greater Boston area.
-Through the third quarter of 2012 there were 103 multi-family sales (buildings with 9 units or more) for an aggregate price of \$740 million.
-During the same period in 2011 there were 66 sales for a total sale price of \$640 million.
-Due to an increase in the capital gains tax effective January 1, 2013 the expectation is that the number of transactions will easily exceed those in 2011 and come close to the number of sales closed during the previous market peak in 2007.
-This is the first time since then that there has been an increase in transactions and total dollar volume for two consecutive years.
+Multi-family properties in the Greater Boston area continue to be the hottest commodity in the real estate market today.
+Due to limited inventory and all-time low interest rates there continues to be a pent-up demand by investors seeking to purchase.
+In 2012 there were 167 multi-family sales (buildings with 9 units or more) compared to 100 in 2011.
+This is the first time since the last markets peak in 2007 that there has been an increase in transactions and total dollar volume for two consecutive years.

 Interest rates continued to decrease in 2012 by a margin of a half to full percent resulting in CAP rates dropping close to the same margin.
 Properties that were selling in the Cambridge-Somerville markets at a 5.5 to 6% in 2011 were trading in the 4.5 to 5% range in 2012.
+The trend is continuing in 2013 with returns in the 3 to 3.5% range.
 With lesser returns found in the Greater Boston market we are now seeing an interest by investors in the Providence, Southern New Hampshire, Hartford and Western Massachusetts markets.
 These are markets where investors can earn double digit returns on their investment.
 These rates of return do not include the fact that the investor will be also benefit from principal reduction of the loan and be able to shelter part of the cash flow through depreciation allowed under IRS guidelines.
 Many of these buyers who already own other buildings borrow the down payment from the equity of their properties further increasing their return on investment.